mabunday/article-image-caption-scraper/README.md

 ![cover](carbon_cover.png)

 ### Description
-**twitter-news-scraper** is an automated web scraper for dynamically scraping information from Tweeted news articles.
-It has been successfully used to collect image captions from 20 news publications, and over 2,000 articles for academic research.
+**twitter-news-scraper** is an automated web scraper for Tweeted news articles.
+It has been successfully used in academic research and can quickly and dynamically collect information that can then be written to JSON objects.

 ### Changelog
 * **New in v0.2**